Padua is a great destination for a day trip in Italy.

 More Helpful Links

-- Padua, Italy – 89 Reasons to Visit the City of the Saint
+- Padua, Italy – 101 Facts about the City of the Saint

 - Best Things to Do in Padua, Italy – Story